LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 </div>

-Of course, now that we have created an integral for integral random variables to a Banach space $L^1(\Omega\to X)$ we would like to see whether such a conditional expectation also exists for these functions.
+Of course, now that we have created an integral for the space of random variables $L^1(\Omega\to E)$ to some Banach space $E$,  we would like to see whether such a conditional expectation also exists for these functions.
-If we are given a simple function
+To start off with, if we are given a simple function

 <div>